Al-Sarirah Makki: Flag design

 Al-Sarirah Makki submitted her design to the Sudanese Radio through her brother Hassan Makki, and she did not disclose her real name at the time, being content to symbolize it with S. Makki Al-Sufi.
 In her submission she explained the colours of the flag, with green symbolising agriculture, which is the main profession of the people of the country, yellow symbolising desert, which is an integral part of Sudan, and blue symbolising water and the Nile.
 The flag that Al-Sarirah Makki designed was intended to resolve the Sudanese African and Arab identity.

 On National Day of that year, Al-Sarirah Mekki stood before the British Minister of Education and said, "My wish is to see a Sudanese ruler and for my country to enjoy self-rule."
 She wrote a poem, "Oh, my dear country, tonight your salvation is complete," calling for the withdrawal of British forces.

 The Sudan flag was raised on 1 January 1956 by the Prime Minister Ismail Al-Azhari and opposition leader Muhammad Ahmed Al-Mahjoub, heralding the declaration of Sudan's independence, as they lowered the British and Egyptian flags.

 The flag was replaced by Gaafar Nimeiry on 20 May 1970.
 This was after the government decided to choose a new flag through a competition open to the public in which visual artists, ministers and ordinary citizens participated, and the design presented by the artist won.

+In December 2025, the president of Sudan's Transitional Sovereignty Council, Abdel Fattah al-Burhan, proposed readopting Makki's design.